Skip to content

 beet smoothie

-Another good vegetable to help squash inflammation?: Beets.
+Another good vegetable to help squash inflammation: Beets.

-“Their deep color, which can even stain the hand and teeth during preparation and consumption, is the mark of a potent anti-oxidizing food,” says Kitazawa.
+“Their deep color, which can even stain the hands and teeth during preparation and consumption, is the mark of a potent anti-oxidizing food,” says Kitazawa.
 “Its high content of the antioxidant betalain is what gives it its deep color, which effectively fights inflammation and repairs the cell damage it causes.”

-Kitazawa shares that beets can also deliver high levels of essential nutrients, including potassium and magnesium, “addressing common deficiencies often associated with inflammatory ailments,” she adds.
+Beets can also deliver high levels of essential nutrients, including potassium and magnesium, “addressing common deficiencies often associated with inflammatory ailments,” she adds.

 5. Kale